 The Collaboration Process

-Through Skanska's collaboration with Oldcastle, the architect and the subcontractors, they were able to relay building material needs to just one point of contact, allowing Oldcastle business units to communicate internally to support project needs.
+Through Skanska's collaboration with CRH, the architect, and the subcontractors, they were able to relay building material needs to just one point of contact, allowing CRH business units to communicate internally to support project needs.

-Throughout the collaboration, Oldcastle's business units provided building material recommendations and supplied and delivered building solutions materials.
-Our business units include:
+Throughout the collaboration, CRH business units provided building material recommendations and supplied and delivered building solutions materials.

 Collaboration in early stages